Chapter 19: The Tragedy at Ong Thanh 062025

 coming to this decision way too slowly.
 Perhaps it was that single

-strand of lingering pride which obscured his vision and kept him
+strand of lingering pride that obscured his vision and kept him

 9,000 miles away from his most important responsibility under

 God?
-That most important responsibility was his family.
+That most essential responsibility was his family.
 It was not to

 his nation.
 Our priorities should be God, family, and then country, in

 that order.
-When a father gets those priorities out of order than he and
+When a father gets those priorities out of order, he and his

-his family are in for big trouble and ironically, the nation is too.
+family are in for big trouble, and ironically, the nation is too.
+Yes,

-Yes, it is true.
-Dick and Caroline Cavazos were also separated a lot, by
+it is true.
+Dick and Caroline Cavazos were also separated a lot, by war.

 Caroline supported Dick's efforts.
 Jean Allen did not support Terry's

 efforts in what he was doing.
 The truth is this.
-Not everyone is able to
+Not everyone can become

-become a warrior and there is no shame in that.
-However, a man with a
+a warrior, and there is no shame in that.
+However, a man with a wife is

-wife is always meant to make sacrifices for his wife and be a father to
+always meant to make sacrifices for his wife and be a father to his

-his children.
-Living in a “land which is free” makes it a lot easier to
+children.
+Living in a "land which is free” makes it a lot easier to do

 Let me continue to "harp" just a little longer.
-As tragic as was
+As tragic as the

 had to do with our national leaders and their growing trust in

 themselves.
-At the same time, they shunned the wisdom which only comes
+At the same time, they shunned the wisdom that comes only

 from God.
 That choice set the stage for America to become a consistent

 loser.
-The 17th of October, and my story of Terry Allen is just a very
+October 17, and my story of Terry Allen is just a very tiny part

-tiny part of that losing streak.
-Not only turning from God but openly
+of that losing streak.
+Not only turning from God but openly attacking

-attacking those who did believe in God's percepts was quickly becoming
+those who did believe in God's precepts was quickly becoming the norm in

-total defeat in Vietnam.
-That defeat meant the loss of all personal
+Vietnam.
+That defeat meant the loss of all personal freedoms for

-freedoms for millions of Vietnamese, including the loss of their very
+millions of Vietnamese, including the loss of their very lives.

 Crazy notions are born in an environment swayed by God haters.